kitft/cymetric_yukawas/README.md

 ## Conventions and normalizations
 We summarize the mathematical conventions we use in [this .pdf file](./assets/conventions.pdf).

+## Good-to-know

+We use JAX only for point generation.
+For training, we use TensorFlow.

 ## Contributing

 We welcome contributions to the project.
 Those can be bug reports or new features,